-Contrast ran the Benchmark on over 21,000 test cases, and the results were dramatic.
+Contrast ran the Benchmark, and the results were dramatic.
 The top commercial Static Application Security Testing (SAST) products had an accuracy score of 32%, and the worst scored 17%.
 For Dynamic Application Security Testing (DAST) products, the results were just as startling, with the top product scoring 17% and the worst 1%.
-Contrast Enterprise, which combines the best of Static, Dynamic and Runtime application security testing technology, scored 100%!
+Contrast Assess, which combines the best of Static, Dynamic application security testing and Software Composition Analysis technology, scored 100% in the latest Benchmark test!

 For over a decade, businesses have been relying on SAST and DAST products to try to secure their applications and check off compliance requirements.
 The 2015 OWASP Benchmark Project, sponsored in part by the US Department of Homeland Security (DHS), shows that existing SAST and DAST solutions are leaving businesses vulnerable to attack.